rustype/notes/papers/session-types/foundations-session-contracts.md

 A lot of what this section explains is present in [[session-types]].

-Session types may allow for messages to carry other session types, this phenomena is called delegation and is considered the norm in session type systems.
+Session types may allow for messages to carry other session types, this phenomenon is called delegation and is considered the norm in session type systems.

+### Binary Contracts

+Contracts take an approach that differs from session types by using algebra-like languages or labelled transition systems for describing abstractions of the communication behavior of programs.

+## Multiparty Sessions

+### Global and Local Types

+Multiparty sessions types provide for global descriptions of interactive behavior.
+Under this paradigm, a software architect prepares a global view of all the message exchanges that take place, instead of separately defining the behavior of each individual channel endpoint.

+The local behavior of each endpoint can be mechanically obtained from the global description by applying a projection operation.
+A global description is therefore a "formal blueprint" of how a communicating system should behave and it provided a concise specification of how messages flow within the system.

 ---